Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Health

 LGBTQ patients experience disparities in access to and quality of care, leading to preventable, adverse health outcomes including elevated risk for specific chronic diseases and increased rates of suicide and depression.
 The Certificate in LGBTQ Health is designed to teach students how to address these disparities, improve the health of LGBTQ patients, support education around LGBTQ health, and foster research on the optimal ways to care for LGBTQ patients and families.

-The Certificate in LGBTQ Health comprises three elements:
+The Certificate in LGBTQ Health for Vanderbilt professional students comprises three elements:

 - Research Immersion in LGBTQ Health.
 Students will select a research topic within the realm of LGBTQ health.
 This may include selecting a topic within a clinical specialty, for example, adolescent medicine, infectious disease, psychiatry, or surgery.
 Projects may combine empirical and conceptual work with mentorship provided by designated mentors.